Bad Boyz (film)

 Bad Boyz is a 2024 Indian Malayalam-language action comedy film directed by Omar Lulu and written by Sarang Jayaprakash from a story by Lulu.
-Produced by Abraham Mathew for Abaam Movies, the film stars Rahman, Babu Antony, Dhyan Sreenivasan, Bibin George, Anson Paul, and Senthil Krishna.
+Produced by Abraham Mathew for Abaam Movies, the film stars Rahman, Babu Antony, Sheelu Abraham,Dhyan Sreenivasan, Bibin George, Anson Paul, and Senthil Krishna.

-The film was theatrically released on 13 September 2024 with U/A certificate and bombed at the box office.
+The film was theatrically released on 13 September 2024.

 Plot

 The story revolves around Antappan and his friends: Sintappan, Alosh and Chakkara who are part of bad boys arts and sports club.

 Antappan and his friends are wannabe goons in Kochi.
 They do paid fight with another wannabe goons.
 While Antappan is living his wannabe life he encounters with a situation with Vettukadu Belson when a chain snatcher snatches chain from Antappan's wife.

 They follow the snatcher in their car and encounters with Belson’s Gypsy.
 Immediately Antappan and gang had conflict with Belson alone and one Antappan’s friend hits Belson head.
 Belson losses his conciseness.
 Antappan and his friends had no idea it was Belson until one of his friend read a livery on Belson’s car.

 They ran to their home and packed stuffs for evolve from the town.
 While they were leaving and reached in front of their home Belson's henchmen, Althara Ambadi and Kalikavu Suni arrives at their home.

 While Antappan is getting ready for a fight with Belson's henchmen, they arrived for joining as Antappan's henchmen.
 Antappan was not ready to take them but his wife requested him to accept him.
 Antappan accepts them and makes a lot of money through Rowdyism.

 A new SI take incharge SI Amjath Khan and want Antappan to look up so badly.
 After some days Antappan gets arrested and looks up in jail for 2 months.
 After his prison time he gets released and goes back his normal life.